cchukwu/subid_report/README.md

 ##**Consolidate Similar Jobs:** There are multiple workflows for building, testing, and deploying the application.
 If the steps are similar, consider consolidating them into a single workflow with conditional steps or jobs to maintain simplicity and reduce duplication.

+##**Notification of build steps:** Just as stated for the frontend service, notifications to slack or any preferred messaging channels for the stages of the CICD pipeline for tracking and visibility.

 ##**Use Matrix Strategy Wisely:** Currently, there's a matrix strategy used in some workflows for different node versions.
 If multiple versions are not needed, simplifying or removing the matrix can reduce complexity and build times.

 ##**Optimize Docker Builds:**